dzxlai/bike_buyers_project/README.md

 If we compare the genders directly, males generally have higher average incomes than females, in both the <b>buyer</b> and <b>non-buyer</b> categories.
 This could show a potential link between income levels and bike buying decisions, with income being a more significant factor for males.
 In the male group, the gap in average income is significantly more pronounced between those who <b>did buy</b> a bike VS those who <b>did not buy</b> a bike, than compared to the gap with the female groups.</br>

 Overall, this data suggests that income plays a crucial role in bike purchases, with higher-income individuals, particuarly males, being more likely to buy bikes.
-Insights liek these can inform decisions on targeting the right audiences effectively.
+Insights like these can inform decisions on targeting the right audiences effectively.

 </br>